 The often-overlooked Affenpinscher is a fun-sized toy dog that doubles as a spirited companion and lap dog.
 They can be a little mischievous due to their fun-loving nature, but when needed, an Affenpinscher will always be there for you.

 Affenpinschers are great low maintenance dogs for three reasons.
-First, they’re hypoallergenic, so shedding isn’t a huge problem.
-Though, occasional brushing is still needed.
+First, they’re hypoallergenic dogs, so they will shed very little.
+Occasional brushing is still needed.
 In addition, the Affenpinscher needs just 30 minutes of daily exercise.

-Plus, they’re above average intelligent dogs, at least for working & obedience intelligence.
-In other words, they’re quick learners that respond well to training.
+Plus, they’re above average intelligent dogs, at least for “working & obedience intelligence.”
+This means that they’re quick learners who respond well to training.
 And while they are lively dogs, an Affenpinscher enjoys cuddling just as much.

 RECOMMENDED: 6 Perfect Pinscher Dogs